samarth5611/Remote-Code-Executer-Realtime/readme.md

 - Backend APIs and logic to handle the submitted code, create a docker container, execute it, and return the results.
 - Minimal UI for user interaction and code submission
 - Real-time Screen sharing implemented using Web-Sockets.
+- User can join in Room, and start Coding.

 ## Tech stack